 An 'I/IN' indicates an incomplete grade, and is a temporary grade for a course which a student is unable to complete due to extenuating circumstances.
+The student must request an incomplete from the instructor prior to the last day of the session.
 An incomplete may be granted to a student at the end of a session at the discretion of the instructor under the following conditions:

-- 1. An incomplete form is completed which identifies: - a. the work to be completed; - b. qualifications for acceptable work; - c. the deadline for completing the work is within seven (7) calendar days of the last day of class); - d. the grade to be entered should the student not complete the work by the deadline (the calculated grade). - e.
-Instructors will have ten (10) calendar days after receipt for grading, recalculation of grades and processing of all documents required. - 2.
-Incomplete forms will be maintained by the respective campus for approval and resolution.
-Students must request an incomplete to their instructor prior to the last day of the end of the session. - 3.
-The Dean must be informed of all incompletes granted.
+- 1. An incomplete form is completed by the instructor which identifies: - a.
+The work to be completed; - b.
+Qualifications for acceptable work; - c.
+The deadline for completing the work (within seven calendar days of the last day of class); - d.
+The grade to be entered should the student not complete the work by the deadline (the calculated grade). - e.
+Instructors will have ten calendar days for grading, recalculation of grades and processing of all documents required.

+- 2. Incomplete records will be maintained in the student's file - The student's Dean must be informed of all incompletes granted by instructor.
 Incompletes will be granted rarely and instructors will take the following into consideration when granting an incomplete: - a.
 The work to be completed must be regularly assigned work, identified in the course syllabus. - b.
 The student can reasonably be expected to complete the work by the deadline. - c.
 The student's grade will be substantially improved. - d.
 The student has demonstrated a commitment to completing work in a timely fashion. - e.
 Granting the incomplete is truly in the best interest of the student. - f.
 By completing the work, one of the following will apply: - i.
 The student will learn substantive information by completing the work. - ii.
 The student will learn higher level thinking skills or gain substantially greater command of the subject matter. - 4.
-Allowing the student extra time compensates for events or conditions not within the student's control (i.e., illness, emergencies etc.) as opposed to compensating for poor planning, poor attendance, or failure to take assignments seriously. - 5.
-Incompletes may not be granted only for the sake of improved cumulative grade point average, nor will they be granted to allow students to make up "extra credit" work. - 6.
+Allowing the student extra time compensates for events or conditions not within the student's control (i.e., illness, emergencies, etc.). - Incompletes may not be granted only for the sake of improved cumulative grade point average, nor will they be granted to allow students to make up "extra credit" work. - 6.
 Credits for all incomplete courses will be counted as credits attempted but not earned in the quarter of enrollment.
-Incomplete grades must be completed within seven (7) calendar days of the last day of class.
-An incomplete grade not completed by the deadline will be changed to an 'FA' (or the calculated alternate grade designated by the instructor on the incomplete form) and will be included in the cumulative grade point average.
+Incomplete grades must be completed within seven calendar days of the last day of class.
+An incomplete grade not completed by the deadline will be changed to the calculated alternate grade designated by the instructor on the incomplete form and will be included in the cumulative grade point average.
 The final grade awarded for the course is included in the calculation of the cumulative grade point average.